100 Super Scary Home Inspector Nightmare Photos

 One way to save money on flooring

 I’ve got a great idea!
 We don’t need new flooring under the rug.
 Nobody will ever know.
-Check out these home inspector nightmares you have to see.

 Not only is this chimney badly deteriorated, it’s almost completely missing any clay or metal liner.
 This is the poster child for why you should have your chimney inspected.